THE CAST

 Bruce Japsen

-Journalist Bruce Japsen covered the Edgewater saga for Crain’s Modern Healthcare and the Chicago Tribune.
-His in-depth research and extraordinary investigative reporting exposed the fraud at the hospital and first made public the subsequent FBI investigation.
+Journalist Bruce Japsen covered the Edgewater saga for Crain’s, Modern Healthcare and the Chicago Tribune.
+His in-depth research and extraordinary investigative reporting exposed the fraud at the hospital.
+Bruce first reported on the FBI investigation into Edgewater Hospital.
 Bruce authored “Inside Obamacare: From Barrack and Michelle to the Affordable Care Act” and “Walmart’s Second Opinion“.
 Today, Bruce covers the healthcare beat for Forbes and is heard throughout If the Walls Could Talk Podcast.

 The Edgewater Hospital Timeline: